Trodelvy® (sacituzumab govitecan-hziy)

 TRODELVY® (sacituzumab govitecan-hziy)

-Can TRODELVY be used in mTNBC?
+Can TRODELVY be used alone to treat mTNBC?

 This information is provided in response to your question.
 It is not treatment advice on how to use TRODELVY.
 Please discuss this question and others you have about your medical condition or treatment with your healthcare provider.